Wednesday, 12 December 2012

 Process:

-1- Dice and slice up all the vegetables and the chicken breast for even cooking.
+1- Dice and slice all the vegetables and chicken breasts evenly to ensure consistent cooking.

-2- Put the chicken in a pot and put enough water to cover it and bring to a boil.
-Remove the water once the chicken is cooked through, usually after few minutes.
-Add all the spices except lemon and 3 table spoons of olive oil and mix well so that the chicken pieces are well marinated.
-At this point it should smell heavenly from the pot :)
+2- Place the chicken in a pot and add enough water to cover it.
+Bring it to a boil and cook the chicken through (this usually takes just a few minutes).
+Once the chicken is cooked, drain the water.
+Add all the spices, except for the lemon, along with 3 tablespoons of olive oil.
+Mix well so that the chicken pieces are well coated with the spices.
+At this point, the pot should smell heavenly!

-3- Add all the vegetables and the cans of chickpeas and chopped tomatoes.
-Add 2-3 cups of chicken stock and bring it to a boil on high heat.
+3- Add all the vegetables, chickpeas, and chopped tomatoes to the pot.
+Pour in 2-3 cups of chicken stock and bring the mixture to a boil over high heat.

 Enjoy!